Henryxavierb/starting-from-the-beginning/terminology.md

 ## Scope

-Where these variables are available for use.
+How far the variables and functions can be available for use.

 <br>